ROCm/hipSOLVER/docs/reference/dense-api/auxiliary.rst

   :description: hipSOLVER documentation and API reference library
   :keywords: hipSOLVER, rocSOLVER, ROCm, API, documentation

-.. _compat_auxiliary:
+.. _dense_auxiliary:

 ****************************************
 Dense matrix LAPACK auxiliary functions
 ****************************************

-These are functions that support more :ref:`advanced LAPACK routines <compat_lapackfunc>`.
+These are functions that support more :ref:`advanced LAPACK routines <dense_lapackfunc>`.
 The auxiliary functions are divided into the following categories:

-* :ref:`compat_orthonormal`.
+* :ref:`dense_orthonormal`.
 Generation and application of orthonormal matrices.
-* :ref:`compat_unitary`.
+* :ref:`dense_unitary`.
 Generation and application of unitary matrices.

-.. _compat_orthonormal:
+.. _dense_orthonormal:

 Orthonormal matrices
 ==================================